zverugin8/Terraform/different_cloud_tasks/azure/task_azure.md

 - Terraform created infrastructure with no errors
 - Azure resources created as expected (check Azure Portal)
+- After a new instance launch, a new text file appears in the storage container storage with the appropriate text.
 - Push *.tf configuration files to git

 # Working with Terraform state